jacobfashanu/Bank-Target-Marketing-Dashboard/README.md

 # Bank-Target-Marketing-Dashboard
 Analyzing data from a bank's marketing campaign aimed at acquiring more deposits from customers.
-The dashboard was created with Excel and is available to download in this repository.
+The dashboard was created with Excel.
+To view the dashboard, download the excel file in this repository.

 ![](./excel-dashboard-screenshot1.png)
 ![](./excel-dashboard-screenshot2.png)